-Git is a de-facto standard for distributed version control system and is used by majority of developers nowadays.
-It allows you to keep track of your code changes, revert to previous stages, create branches and to collaborate with your fellow developers.
+Git is a de-facto standard for distributed version control systems and is used by the majority of developers nowadays.
+It allows you to keep track of your code changes, revert to previous stages, create branches, and to collaborate with your fellow developers.

-Another option is to compile Git from source which will allow you to install the latest Git version and to customize the build options, but you will not able be to maintain your Git installation through the
+Another option is to compile Git from the source, which will allow you to install the latest Git version and to customize the build options.
+However, you will not be able to maintain your Git installation through the

 apt package manager.

-Follow this steps to install Git on your Ubuntu system:
+First, install the dependencies necessary to build Git on your Ubuntu system:

 sudo apt update